 A device is placed into the selected slot, and the power cable is connected.
 The device then communicates to the built-in power adapter to determine the voltage and amperage needed for charging.
 Since this service’s protocol is designed for speed, the item will be charged at the fastest possible rate based on the device’s requirements.

 The rear access panel has an area where all the cables are neatly managed.
 This keeps the area of cables behind the scenes for a clean and manageable look.
 This is important since many carts can charge 16-32 devices at a time.
 Bretford charging carts can charge 10-40 devices at a time.

 The design of USB PD chargers allows any iOS device to charge to 50% capacity within 30 minutes.
-That is about 2.4 times faster than standard chargers.
+This is significantly quicker than the typical charging speed.
 Bigger devices like an iPad Pro would hit the 50% mark within 40 minutes.

 Laptops require twice the amount of power to recharge the battery.
 But thanks to USB PD, even those devices can charge at a much faster rate than before.
 The charger or adapter needs to be sized based on the largest equipment’s power requirements.